Guild Wars

 Raid:

 Quick strike.
 Has the least reward.
-Goods from storehouses and shops.
+Goods from storehouses, shops and casinos.

 Must be scheduled at least 1 hour in advance.